Parents of Children with MS

 Summer Camp Adventure

-The MS Society offers a week-long camp each summer just for kids and teens with MS. Children and teens come for this incredible camp experience that includes activities like sailing, crafts, theatre, whitewater rafting, an overnight trip and more.
-The camp is fully accessible, with fun counselors and on site pediatric MS nurses.
-Campers get to choose which activities to participate in.
+The MS Society offers a week-long camp each summer for kids and teens with MS. Children and teens come for this incredible camp experience that includes activities like sailing, crafts, theatre, whitewater rafting, an overnight trip and more.
+The camp is fully accessible, with fun counselors and on-site pediatric MS nurses.
 The emphasis is on having fun together and leaving behind the stresses associated with living with MS.

 For more information, or to see photos from previous summers visit the Summer Camp page on our website.